jkmschoultz/exoplanet-classifier/README.md

 Since this is a problem of classification, a random forest classifier is used.
 80% of the dataset is used to train the model and it is tested on the remaining 20%.

 The program is most effectively run through Jupyter Notebooks.
 Here the machine learning models and the input parameters used to train the models can be modified.

+The numerous branches of this repo correspond to using different selections of input parameters when training the machine learning models.